Log in, then call a protected endpoint

 Base URL: https://www.pelcro.com/api/v1/sdk

-Full API Reference: Open API Documentation
+Full reference: Open API

 POST /api/v1/sdk/auth/login?site_id={site_id}